AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

 # Get the initial Databricks token via CI/CD pipeline in Azure

 If you are automating your Databricks workspace creation in Azure you will probably run into an issue where you need a Databricks token to make REST calls to the Databricks API.
 The ARM template should ideally return to you an initial token, but it does not.
-You need to log into the UI and create a token which disrupts your CI/CD pipeline.
-So, I created the below workaround which still involves a person, but keeps your pipeline automated.
+You need to log into the Databricks Workspace UI and create a token, which disrupts your CI/CD pipeline.
+So, I created the below "workaround" which still involves a person, but keeps your pipeline automated.

 ### Steps (High Level)
 1. Create a Azure DevOps project
 2. Create a Resource group for a Key Vault and Azure Function
 3. Seed the KeyVault with a secret (e.g. DatabricksInitialToken = "EMPTY")
 4. Create an Azure Function that reads the secret (this will be a CI/CD gate which will pause our pipeline)
-5. In order to set the original very first Databricks token a person must login to Databricks and generate a token and then set the value in Key Vault (we might be able to automate this with Selenium... but logging into Azure AD can be tricky.)
+5. In order to set the original very first Databricks token, a person must login to Databricks to generate a token and then set the value in Key Vault (we might be able to automate this with Selenium... but logging into Azure AD via a headless browser, can be tricky.)
 5. Create a release pipeline that creates Databricks, checks key vault for the Databricks token via a Gate, then interacts with the Databricks REST API

 ### Details
 1. In Azure create a resource group named DatabricksInitialToken (I did East US).
    If you do another region you need to update the CreateGroup.sh (the Databricks REST endpoint)

-2. In Azure create a key vault named DatabricksInitialToken
+2. In Azure create a key vault named DatabricksInitialToken in resource group DatabricksInitialToken
    * Open key vault and select Secrets
    * Click Generate/Import
-   * Name it DatabricksInitialToken
+   * For name enter: DatabricksInitialToken
-   * For the value enter EMPTY (this needs to match the if..then test in the Azure Function)
+   * For value enter: EMPTY (this needs to match the if..then test in the Azure Function)

-3. In Azure create a function app named DatabricksInitialToken
+3. In Azure create a function app (consumption model) named DatabricksInitialToken in resource group DatabricksInitialToken
     * Select to code in Portal
     * Select HTTP/Webhook
     * Click on DatabricksInitialToken | Platform features